 Choose a palette of colours

 The palette I suggest using is the split primary palette.
-It consists of six pigments to make hues and two (or three) to darken or lighten colours.
+The palette consists of six pigments to make hues and two (or three) to darken or lighten colours.

 It includes pigments that closely correspond to the primaries cyan, magenta, yellow.
-It also includes a deeper more rounded opaque red, a blue with cool violet undertones and a warm yellow.
+This split primary palette also includes a deeper more rounded opaque red, a blue with cool violet undertones and a warm yellow.

 To create hues & tones